-Some serious penalties, like losing your license and possibly even your car insurance coverage, can follow a DUI or DWI conviction.
+Serious penalties, like losing your license and your car insurance coverage, can follow a DUI, DWI, or OUI conviction.
 Here are some tips for dealing with this situation.

 Whether called “driving while intoxicated” (DWI), “driving under the influence” (DUI), or “operating under the influence” (OUI), the crime commonly known as "drunk driving" has some serious penalties.

-Given that, here are 11 things you need to know about the process that surrounds a DWI, DUI, or OUI arrest or conviction and what you can expect to happen afterward.
+Given that, here are 11 things you need to know about a DWI, DUI, or OUI arrest or conviction.
+And what you can expect to happen afterward.

-A DWI, DUI, or OUI arrest means you’re caught driving a vehicle while “under the influence” of alcohol or drugs (legal or illegal).
+A DWI, DUI, or OUI arrest means you’re caught driving a vehicle while “under the influence” of alcohol or drugs.
 And, it doesn't always involve a car or a truck.
 You also can get a DWI while driving other vehicles like ATVs, golf carts, and even bicycles.

 In many cases, a DWI starts when a police officer pulls someone over because their driving seems erratic or impaired.
 Then, the officer conducts various sobriety and chemical tests, such as the Breathalyzer, which measures blood-alcohol concentration, or BAC.
 These tests determine whether or not the driver is under the influence.